chedda-tech/chedda-protocol/docs/rewards/ILockingGauge.md

 function getLock(address account) external view returns (struct Lock)
 ```

-Returns the `Lock` struct for the given account if it exists.
+Returns the `Lock` struct for the given account.

+_Note: A `Lock` is always returned by this function.
+If a valid lock exists, the `amount` field is non-zero.
+A zero `amount`
+means a valid lock does not exist._

 #### Parameters